dustinpfister/blog_posts/_posts/js-javascript-return.md

 console.log( figMoney(77, 5, 2) ); // '$100.10'
 console.log( figMoney(7, 5, 1.4,6.5,0.12) ); // '$1.53'
 ```

+So then writing functions like this can come in handy, I have a length expression and I do not want to repeat it every time I used it in a body of code.
+So I pull that expression into a function, and just pass arguments to it each time I call it elsewhere in code.
+The value that I want is then returned by way of the javaScript return statement.

 ## 2 - return and function types.